SummaryRead the full fact sheet

 - Weight – different weights or other types of resistance, for example a 3 kg hand weight or fixed weight, body weight or rubber band will be used for different exercises during your strength training session.

-- Exercise – a particular movement, for example a calf-raise, is designed to strengthen a particular muscle or group of muscles.
+- Exercise – a particular movement, for example a calf-raise, that is designed to strengthen a particular muscle or group of muscles.

 - Set – is a group of repetitions performed without resting, for example, two sets of squats by 15 reps would mean you do 15 squats then rest muscles before doing another 15 squats.